melparker101/OvaMap/prepare_datasets/G1/README.md

 ### 1. Download the SRA data and metadata
 Use [extract_SRA_data.md](https://github.com/melparker101/OvaMap/blob/main/prepare_datasets/G1/extract_SRA_data.md) to extract the SRA data from relevant runs.
- - First, **download the SRA metadata tables**.
+ - **Download the SRA metadata tables**.
 Download the metadata tables officially using EDirect software from NCBI to use later, but also download tables using pysradb to obtain extra metadata columns required for filtering.
  - **Filter pysradb metadata tables** (more detail about each dataset in the md file).
 We can then use the run column from these filtered tables to choose which fastq files to download.
  - **Prefetch SRA files***.
 Run in rescomp as internet connection is required.
 Run in parallel as this takes a while.
  - **Convert SRA files to fastq using fasterq-dump**: fasterq-dump.sh (hypoMap uses fastq-dump, but fasterq-dump is superior).
 Make sure the files are split into forward and reverse strands because cellranger requires this as input!
 Also make sure to include technical reads as an argument as some projects deposit some of the reads we need as technical.